Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Knowledge is the key to success and education is the door.
-As the Chinese Proverb says, "Teachers open the door.
-You enter by yourself".
-No one can make your dreams come true for you, you have to take the initiative and do it yourself.
+Live with purpose.
+As Mooie said, one day your life will flash before your eyes.
+Make sure that when that day comes, you have created a life worth looking back on.
+Fill your life with meaningful moments, experiences and relationships, and it will be worth watching.

 <!-- </quote> -->